October 14, 2009

 Keisel sits down with the WDVE Morning Crew for a training camp interview.

-The Da Beard Gear crew has been busy making sure you stay warm this winter!
+The Da Beard Gear crew has been busy coming up with new designs for the 2013 season!

 Click the Store link at the top of this page to GET YOUR BEARD ON with Keisel's official Da Beard merchandise line.

 Also, you can listen to the famous WDVE "Fear the Beard" song!